Scholarships for child care are drying up. Now families are paying the price

 When Brooklyn Newman divorced her husband, she moved with her two boys, now 2 and 4, into a trailer while she got back on her feet.
 The Phoenix mother was eager to send her older boy to preschool so he could have structure as the family weathered the split.
 But she could not afford tuition for her younger son until the preschool gave her a scholarship funded by pandemic aid.

-With both boys in school half-time, Newman was able to put in more hours at her job as a freelance business analyst.
+With both boys in school half-time, Newman could put in more hours at her job as a freelance business analyst.
 But when the scholarship ended, she had to pay out of pocket — adding $1,000 a month to her preschool tuition.
-She made a painful trade-off: She juggled working in the evening while watching her children at home — sacrificing quality time with her sons so she can earn enough money to continue to send them to preschool.
+She made a painful trade-off: She juggled working in the evening while watching her children at home — sacrificing quality time with them so she can earn enough money to continue to send them to preschool.

 “I’m constantly behind a computer, you know, giving everything I can,” Brooklyn said earlier this year, her voice tightening with emotion.
 Occasionally, her sons will hide her computer mouse to keep her from working.